About Website Accessibility

 • Update!

-• Are your links difficult to read because of the color?
+• Are my links difficult to read because of the color I used?

-• Is any colored text on an image difficult for you to read?
+• Is the colored text on my image is easy or difficult to read?

 Text Alignment

-Left-aligned text is an easier reading experience for visual users as it helps us understand where each line of text begins and ends.
+• Left-aligned text provides an easier reading experience for visual users as it helps readers understand where each line of text begins and ends.

-This format is most helpful for people with cognitive disabilities and users with visual processing challenges.
+• Left-aligned text is the most helpful for people with cognitive disabilities and users with visual processing challenges.

 • Including: headings, hyperlinks, images